 Did you know?
 A few facts about the State Fair cream puffs

-This piece originally ran in August of 2015, but in honor of the opening of the 2018 Wisconsin State Fair, we thought we'd dive back into some cream puff history.
+This piece originally ran in August of 2015, but in honor of National Cream Puff Day, we thought we'd dive back into some cream puff history.
 Enjoy!

 The first Wisconsin State Fair was held in 1851 on a six-acre plot of land in Janesville.
 The fair lasted for just two days, admission was a dime, and attendance was between 13,000 and 18,000 people.
 Most shockingly, there were no cream puffs.

 Despite the fact that cream puffs have been sold at the State Fair longer than any other item, the Wisconsin Bakers Association actually didn't begin selling the famous confections until 1924, when they built the Cream Puff Parlor located in the Master Spas Pavilion.

 The cream puffs are still sold in the same location as in 1924 – though in 2009 when the Wisconsin Bakers Association took over sponsorship of the building, it was renamed the Original Cream Puff Pavilion.

 Dave Schmidt, CEO of the Wisconsin Baker's Association and President of OCP Bakers, has run the the Original Cream Puff operation at Wisconsin State Fair Park for the past 18 years.

 "The original recipe was founded by Cramer's Bakery on Milwaukee's South Side," says Schmidt.
 "Charlie Kremer was the association's first president in 1922, and the recipe came out of his family bakery.
 At that time, he was an inspector for the Wisconsin Department of Agriculture and his son, Phil, ran the bakery.
 The formula hasn't changed very much at all in 92 years, although we've brought some modern technology to the table."